lheisey/beautiful-gardens/README.md

 * Supports using certain CSS and JavaScript files only on specific pages
 * Watch for file changes to recompile
 * Live reload browser with BrowserSync
+* Separate handling of images in picture gallery

 ## How to use boilerplate ##